The James Tait Black Prize for Drama celebrates innovative drama produced worldwide.

 Judges award the accolade to a play that makes a significant and unique contribution to the art form and displays an original voice in theatre.

 The winner is announced at an event at The Traverse Theatre, during the August festivals in Edinburgh.

-The event is supported by National Theatre Scotland and includes extracts of the shortlisted plays performed as rehearsed readings.
+The event includes extracts of the shortlisted plays performed as rehearsed readings.